 CAT #: 12070101

-The human TCR gamma gene locus on chromosome 7 (7q14) includes 14 V genes (6 of these V genes are functional; 3 open reading frames, and 5 pseudogenes) belonging to 4 subgroups (Group I, II, III, and IV), 5 J segments, and 2 C genes spread over 200 kilobases.
+The human TCR gamma gene locus on chromosome seven (7q14) includes 14 V genes (six of these V genes are functional; three (3) open reading frames and five (5) pseudogenes) belonging to four subgroups (Group I, II, III and IV), five (5) J segments and two (2) C genes spread over 200 kilobases.
 The diversity of this locus has complicated PCR-based testing.
 This multiplex PCR assay represents an improvement over existing assays as it can detect the vast majority of TCR gamma gene rearrangements with a single multiplex master mix.
 Importantly, this assay includes primers for all known groups of TCR gamma variable region genes and joining region genes involved in rearrangements in T-cell lymphomas.
 In addition, all labeled primers are conjugated with the 6FAM fluorophore.
-The assay provides rapid TCRG clonality assessment in 4-6 hours.

 Our single multiplex master mix targets all conserved regions within the variable (V) and the joining (J) region genes that are described in lymphoid malignancies.
-This is critical for more comprehensive analysis of patient samples, as some T-cell lymphoproliferative disorders involve V and J segments that would not be identified with a single Vg (1-8) and Jg1/2 primer set.
+This is critical for more comprehensive analysis of samples, as some T-cell lymphoproliferative disorders involve V and J segments that would not be identified with a single Vγ (1-8) and Jγ1/2 primer set.
 Amplification with all primers in a single tube has several additional important advantages over existing methods.
 The polyclonal background that results from the combination of all primers in a single tube produces a more robust and easily interpreted signal with capillary electrophoresis, which aids in the interpretation of small peaks.
-Competitive amplification of all TCRG gene rearrangements allows for identification of a quantitative threshold for a positive result and helps to avoid false positive results.
-The average size of the TCRG gene rearrangement PCR amplicons is 190 nucleotides, with a normal distribution of product sizes between 159 and 207 nucleotides.
-This protocol should lead to improved product formation from paraffin-embedded samples compared to other protocols that yield products of 260 nucleotides or longer.
+The average size of the TCRG gene rearrangement PCR product is 190 bp, with a normal distribution of product sizes between 159 and 207 bp.
+This protocol leads to improved PCR product formation from paraffin-embedded samples compared to other protocols that yield products of 260 bp or longer.
 Positive and negative DNA controls, as well as a Specimen Control Size Ladder master mix are included.
 Clonality is indicated if a dominant amplicon is detected.

-This test kit includes the TCRG – 6FAM Master Mix that targets framework regions within the variable region, and the joining region of the TCR gamma chain locus.
-The second master mix, the Specimen Control Size Ladder, targets multiple genes and generates a series of amplicons of 100, 200, 300, 400, and 600 base pairs to ensure that the quality of input DNA is adequate to yield a valid result.
-This robust Invivoscribe assay can be used to test DNA extracted from virtually any source.
+This test kit includes the TCRG – 6FAM master mix that targets framework regions within the variable region and the joining region of the TCR gamma chain locus.
+The second master mix, the Specimen Control Size Ladder, targets multiple genes and generates a series of amplicons of 100, 200, 300, 400, and 600 bp that can be used to ensure that the quality of input DNA is adequate to yield a valid result.

-- 5 cc of peripheral blood, bone marrow biopsy, or bone marrow aspirate anti-coagulated with heparin or EDTA
+- 5 cc of peripheral blood, bone marrow biopsy or bone marrow aspirate anti-coagulated with heparin or EDTA; OR

 Warranty and Liability